euclio/vim-markdown-composer/README.md

 ## Requirements

+This plugin requires vim 8 or Neovim.
+If you are using an OS with vim pre-installed, the system vim might be too old (see `vim --version`).

 This plugin supports Windows, macOS, and Linux.

 In addition to vim or Neovim, vim-markdown-composer requires a distribution of